vesper-framework/vesper/docs/javascript/getting-started.md

 > This guide is for JavaScript users.
 TypeScript version is [here](../typescript/getting-started.md).

-This guide will teach you how to create a simple CRUD application using Scepter.
+This guide will teach you how to create a simple CRUD application using Vesper.
 We will create a "post" application, where users can create / read / update and delete posts.

 * [Initial setup](#initial-setup)